Psychology safety is an important element in small group and teamwork success

 What made the best team is its psychological safety

-A Google manager tested it by opening about his cancer diagnosis.
+A Google manager tested it by opening up about his cancer diagnosis.
 The successful team demonstrated empathy by sharing their personal stories as well.

 Sensitivity and listening with one another.